muratk3n/thirdwave/en/README.md

 blow smoke up your ass with the word "populism" bcz Reaganism has been banging on the other word decades.

-But the action speaks louder than words.
+But action speaks louder than words.
 Trump did promise not to touch social security, Medicare, and promised to end wars.

 ---